Two dead in Tesla crash in Texas that was believed to be driverless

+Autos & TransportationTwo dead in Tesla crash in Texas that was believed to be driverless

-(Reuters) -Two men died after a Tesla vehicle, which was believed to be operating without anyone in the driver’s seat, crashed into a tree on Saturday night north of Houston, authorities said.
+Two men died after a Tesla (TSLA.O) vehicle, which was believed to be operating without anyone in the driver's seat, crashed into a tree on Saturday night north of Houston, authorities said.

 “There was no one in the driver’s seat," Sgt.
 Cinthya Umanzor of the Harris County Constable Precinct 4 said.